Pogatello/SettlementManager/README.md

 This is an app for managing settlements that are connected to countries.
-App contains .NET 6 REST API, and a Blazor Server App as frontend componet.
+App contains .NET 6 REST API, and a Blazor Server App as frontend component.
 Implemented methods are SettlementQuery with paging, Create, Update and Delete.